Cut Your Spending by $400 a Month!

 • If you’re a Bank of America customer, take advantage of free museum and zoo admission the first weekend of the month.
 Check their website for a listing of participating museums / zoos.

 • When’s the last time you visited the library?
 Check out books, movies and enjoy free events.
+Our library offers free yoga and zumba classes!

 • Let your kids get involved in Girl Scouts, Boy Scouts or 4H for affordable fun!

-• A neighborhood pot luck block party is one of my favorite memories, and it’s frugal fun at its finest!
+• A neighborhood pot luck party is one of my favorite memories, and it’s frugal fun at its finest!

 Go Green and Save Some Green